deveshSingh06/t-SNE/README.md

 - Sammon Mapping
 - Graph based techniques

 I also have a repository on PCA.
-Check it out here: https://github.com/deveshSingh06/Principal-Component-Analysis-PCA-on-MNIST-dataset
+Check it out [here](https://github.com/deveshSingh06/Principal-Component-Analysis-PCA-on-MNIST-dataset).

 ## Difference between PCA and t-SNE:
 The difference between PCA and t-SNE is that PCA preserves only the global structure of data while t-SNE preserves the local structure of the data.